 - Optimise your weekly training volume for maximum training returns!

 If you would like more detailed information on these tips, be sure to read my “Workout To Lose Fat And Gain Muscle Guide” which will expand on these 10 tips.
-There is also simple barbell workout for you try!
+There is also a simple barbell workout for you to try!

 One Final Word On Cardio Vs Weights